 Auditions: Students are selected for participation in the UNH-YSO via an audition process, designed to ensure that students possess the abilities necessary to be successful in the program.
 Students who are not placed into the orchestra one year are invited to audition again in future years.

 Audition Requirements: The following are the audition requirements for joining the UNH-YSO.
 Please be prepared to do all of the following.
-When selecting your own material (i.e., the scales and solo excerpts), please choose things that show your best, current abilities.
-Please understand this is likely not something you are currently working on, but something you’ve recently completed and “polished.”
+When selecting your excerpts (i.e., the scales and solo pieces), please choose things that show your best, current abilities.
+This is most likely not something you are currently working on, but something you’ve recently completed or “polished.”

 - Scales: Prepare one major and one melodic minor scale of your choosing.